Nursing

 Admissions

-Most successful applicants have at least three years'€™ experience in the ICU.
+Most successful applicants have at least two years'€™ experience in the ICU.
 One year of full-time critical care experience as a registered nurse must be completed prior to applying to the program.
-Critical care experience includes adult (preferred) and pediatric intensive care units only.
+Critical care experience includes adult and pediatric intensive care units only.
 The college does not accept the following units as critical care experience: neonatal ICU, ICU step-down, operating room, post-anesthesia care unit, invasive radiology/cardiology, or emergency room.
 Highest priority goes to candidates currently working in a high acuity, large hospital ICU setting where they are most likely to have a broad range of experience.

 The college looks for basic sciences courses, including anatomy and physiology, chemistry and pharmacology.
 A grade of B or higher in these courses is recommended.